Myrtle Beach Air Force Base: Air Force

 Operation Desert Storm.
 During the 1980s three of the squadrons were sent to Germany, England, Egypt, Korea, Hawaii, Cuba and Puerto Rico.
 In 1990, the 354th was the first unit sent to Saudi Arabia after Iraq invaded Kuwait.

 Closing

 In 1991, after the National Defense Authorization Act, the announcement came that Myrtle Beach Air Force Base would close.

 The Myrtle Beach base used the A-10 Warthog jet, and Pat McCullough of the Base Realignment and Closure Commission said the Air Force considered the jet "limited to a low-threat environment", while the Army believed it was "a very powerful close-air support asset."
 The Air Force chose to phase out the A-10, which led to the base's closing, but the Army wanted the A-10 to continue flying; the decision to keep the A-10 came after the decision to close had been made.

-The base closed 31 March 1993.
+The base closed on 31 March 1993.